Sparse Higher Order \v{C}ech Filtrations: Computation

-\subparagraph{Simplices.} For higher-dimensional simplices associated to $p_i$, we proceed inductively by dimension, up to a maximal dimension $\maxdim$.
-Fix a $(m-1)$-simplex $\sigma=\{A_1,\ldots,A_m\}$ associated to $p_i$.
-We compute all cofacets of $\sigma$ in the filtration, that is, all $m$-simplices that contain $\sigma$ and one further vertex $A_{m+1}$.
-Notice that one could order the $k$-subsets and avoid computing all cofacets, computing instead only cofacets with larger index in the ordering.
-This would remove a $k$ factor from the computation expected time locally, but does not change the final bound in Theorem~\ref{thm:computation_time}, which has a $k^k$ factor.
-We compute all cofacets for simplicity.
-Since each element of $A_{m+1}$ is either a friend of $p_i$ or $p_i$ itself, we enumerate all $k$-tuples consisting of these sites and check whether they form a vertex of the filtration.
-This takes $\mathcal{O}(k)$ time per vertex, just by re-doing the check from the previous step, except that $k$-tuples associated to $p_j$ must be checked at radius $\min\{\crit[p_j],\omega_i\}$.
-That is because if the $k$-tuple cone becomes non empty only after $\omega_i$, then it cannot contribute to a coface of $\sigma$.
+We now describe how to determine the higher-dimensional simplices associated to $p_i$ in an output-sensitive fashion.
+We proceed inductively by dimension, up to a maximal dimension $\maxdim$.
+Fix a $(m-1)$-simplex $\sigma'=\{A_1,\ldots,A_m\}$ associated to $p_i$.
+We compute all cofacets of $\sigma'$ in the filtration, that is, all $m$-simplices that contain $\sigma'$ and one further vertex $A_{m+1}$.
+Note that we could avoid some repetitions by fixing a global order on the $k$-subsets and only check tuples $(A_1,\ldots,A_{m+1})$ that are increasing in this order, but the saving would be negligible in terms of complexity.